dapr/js-sdk/daprdocs/content/en/js-sdk-docs/js-client/_index.md

 Dapr [supports routing messages](https://docs.dapr.io/developing-applications/building-blocks/pubsub/howto-route-messages/ ) to different handlers (routes) based on rules.

-> E.g., think of that you are writing an application that needs to handle messages depending on their "type" with Dapr you can then route it to `handlerType1` and `handlerType2` with a default being `handlerDefault`
+> E.g., you are writing an application that needs to handle messages depending on their "type" with Dapr, you can send them to different routes `handlerType1` and `handlerType2` with the default route being `handlerDefault`

 ```javascript
 import { DaprServer } from "@dapr/dapr";